andruschak/openai-gym-retro/README.md

 Setting up the environment for reinforment learning.
 It enables the game be ran through the python api.
 There are 3 conditions we need: start (location to begin), reward (fitness - keep going buddy!), and done (when to terminiate).
 For far more detail, check out the official [Game Integration Guide](https://retro.readthedocs.io/en/latest/integration.html).

 ### data.json
 data.json contains references to memory locations for specific game attributes.
 As you can see by the SuperMarioBros-Nes example.
 These have been mapped out using retro integration tool.
+For more information on the variable types, check out this [guide](https://retro.readthedocs.io/en/latest/integration.html#appendix-types)

 ```
 {